harleydutton/tabula-rasa/tabula-rasa.md

 Money in Tabula is handled with things called AUCs.
 An AUC is an arbitrary unit of currency.
 In this game an AUC might be 1000 spacebucks or $10 or an ounce of gold.
 The point is that it is money.
 The way Tabula organizes money is so that you don't have to do much bookkeeping with your money.
 Groupings of AUCs form different levels of purchasing power.
 One AUC is one minor purchase.
 Three AUCs are a major purchase.
 There are 4 tiers of purchasing power.
 The first is trivial, then minor, major, and unreachable.
 To ground this in the real human world trivial purchases are things like food, beer, candy, ammo, clothes, or entertainment.
 A minor purchase would be things that cost more like guns, cars, specialized tools, computers, or medicine.
 Major purchases would be things like houses, companies, famous art, fancy cars, or a college education.
 A unreachable purchase is one that you simply cannot buy right now because it is either far to expensive or it is unavailable.
 I think to actually make the store on the setting it should be the four columns with various goods underneath them. (columns are trivial, minor, major, and unreachable)

+## Tone
+It is typically a good idea to set expectations for the tone of the story such that people have the same expectations for the game and those expectations are met.
+It can ruin a scary horror campaign to have a bunch of goofy shit happening all the time.
+It can ruin a serious campaign to have a character named reginald fuck-hammer.
+Siilarly it can ruin a goofy space-romp to have a character with a depressing or sinister history.

 ## Social Description
 The social description for the setting should describe what the people of the setting are like and what they have done.
 This will be things like important places, institutions, cultural events, and historic events.
 This will also include the races/peoples/cultures within the setting and the countries and governments they have formed.